wombleton/gitlaw-nz/acts/W/Wildlife Act 1953.md

     Section 67H: inserted, on 15 October 2000, by [section 6][235] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).

-##### 68 Offences to be tried summarily
+##### 68 Conduct of proceedings and recovery of fines

-*   (1) Every offence against this Act or against any regulations under this Act shall be punishable on summary conviction before a District Court Judge alone.
+*   (1) \[Repealed\]

-    (2) Any officer or servant of the Department, although not the informant, and any fish and game ranger, may appear and conduct the prosecution in all proceedings for offences against this Act.
+    (2) Any officer or servant of the Department, and any fish and game ranger, may appear and conduct the prosecution in all proceedings for offences against this Act.

     (3) The court by which any person is convicted of any such offence may direct that any part, not exceeding half, of any fine recovered under this Act shall be paid to any person instrumental in securing the conviction in respect of which the fine is imposed (not being a person in the employment of the Crown acting in the course of his official duties), and that part of the fine shall be paid to that person by the Registrar of the court in which the conviction is recorded.